-How to Clean your Freestanding Ice Maker
+How to clean your Jenn-Air Ice Maker

 The ice-making system and the air-cooled condenser need to be cleaned regularly for the ice maker to operate at peak efficiency.
 Doing so helps avoid premature failure of system components.
 Moreover, the "Clean Cycle" button status light will prompt you when it is time to clean your ice maker.
 The light will change from green to yellow, indicating it is almost time to clean your ice maker.
 It is recommended that you clean the ice maker when the status light changes to red or when ice production significantly decreases.